dylandoamaral/qush/README.md

 - s → setup
 - u → update

-the second argument is the target, here is the mapping of this argument for the default preset:
+the second argument is the target, here is the mapping of this argument for the default config:
 - d → documentation
 - t → test
 - p → project

-## Preset
+## Config

-you can add your own preset in the root of your github project to customise the commit message template.
+you can add your own config in the root of your github project to customise the commit message template.

 the file should be named "qush.config.json", you can see an example in the github repository of this project.